SAP-samples/upscale-commerce-custom-component/native-extension-examples/klarna-checkout/README.md

         return config.gatewayProviderName === 'klarna-checkout';
     });

 This code is checking for a payment configuration with a gatewayProviderName matching "klarna-checkout".
-Feel free to change this string to something else, so long as it is consistent with that of a compatible payment configuration (more on this later).
+Feel free to change this string to something else, so long as it is consistent with that of a compatible payment configuration (see "Payment Configuration").

 **3\.
 Component mapping**